12 Great CISSP Books and Study Guides for the CISSP Certification

 Among the most recent additions to this list, Austin Songer’s Easy Guide: CISSP is an independently published accompaniment to a full-blown CISSP textbook.

-- Untested: the first edition of the book was published in 2015 and has not yet picked up traction among aspirants.
+- The first edition of the book was published in 2015 and has not yet picked up traction among aspirants.

 11. CISSP In 3 Weeks: The CISSP DIY Manual

-Authored by Security Engineer Nichel James, this Do-It-Yourself ‘kit’ is meant as an advice manual for professionals preparing for the CISSP examination –not as a guide!
+Authored by Security Engineer Nichel James, this do-it-yourself ‘kit’ is more of an advice manual for professionals preparing for the CISSP examination –not as a full-fledged guide.

-- Good, useful, actionable insights and information on the dos and do-nots when studying for the exam.
+- Good, useful, actionable insights and information on the dos and don’ts when studying for the exam.

 - Kindle edition: with a subscription to Amazon Prime or Kindle Unlimited, you can download this book for free.

-- Length: at 28 pages, this ‘manual’ is little more than a glorified blogpost on how to prepare for the CISSP exam.
+- Length: at 28 pages, it’s more of a summary on how to prepare for the CISSP exam.

-- Target group: this manual is meant only for professionals with at least 4 or more years in the IT security domain.
+- Target group: this manual targeted to professionals with at least four or more years in the IT security domain.

-- Some irrelevant information: the instruction manual also covers such topics as nutrition and health, for the benefit of candidates preparing for one of the toughest and most elaborate examinations in the world.
+Some extraneous information: the instruction manual also covers such topics as nutrition and health, for the benefit of candidates preparing for one of the toughest and most elaborate examinations in the world.